sanghyuplee20/sanghyuplee20.github.io/README.md

 The website features an interactive 3D home section and a responsive design with smooth navigation across different sections.

-## Features

-- **3D Text Interaction**: Home section includes interactive 3D text built using Three.js and React Three Fiber.
-- **Dynamic Projects**: Showcases key projects, each project card dynamically displays details and links to GitHub repositories.
-- **Resume Viewer**: Integrated PDF viewer for viewing the resume directly on the site.
-- **Experiences Section**: Highlights past internships, research roles, and key contributions in various fields.
-- **Footer with Social Links**: Social media and GitHub links presented with icons in the footer.

 ## Technologies Used

 - **React.js**: For building the frontend UI.
-- **React Router**: For managing navigation between different sections (Home, Projects, Resume, Experiences).
 - **Three.js & @react-three/fiber**: For 3D interactions in the Home section.
-- **CSS**: Custom styling for the website with a black-and-white theme.

 ## Getting Started